nandex7/Operational_ML_Azure_p2/README.md

-# Operataionalizing Machine Learning
+# Operationalizing Machine Learning

 This project is part of Nano degree program Machine Learning with Microsoft from Udacity.
+We show the steps of creating a machine learning project with azure and steps for deployment the best model and getting available for production and consume it with a rest API.
+Also we are going to enable logs, monitoring and documentation.
+We want to predict if the client has subscribed a term deposit.
+Based to Age, type of job, marital, education, has credit in default, housing, loan, type of contact, last contact, day of the week of the contact, duration in seconds, campaigns, and other variables

  We created all the steps to create ML project with authentification , using the option of Auto ML microsoft provide us, Deployment and finding the best model , enable logging for reviewing details in the process, consume models endpoints and create and publish a pipeline , and last Documentation.

 ## Architectural Diagram